redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 #### Pipelines

-Pipelines are composed of a metering data source that produces certain enumerated or wildcarded meters, which are fed through a chain of zero or more transformers to massage the data in various ways, before being emitted to the collector via a publisher.
+Pipelines are composed of a metering data source that produces certain enumerated or wildcarded meters at a certain cadence, which are fed through a chain of zero or more transformers to massage the data in various ways, before being emitted to the collector via a publisher.

 Example of transformers shipped with Ceilometer include: